“To get a mortgage in Canada, you have to have some of your own money in the deal, and more is always better.”

 ** Self-employed who over-minimize their taxable income may need a bigger down payment

-If you have under 20% down payment, you will need Mortgage Default Insurance from CMHC, Genworth or Canada Guaranty.
+If you have under 20% down payment, you will need Mortgage Default Insurance from CMHC, Sagen or Canada Guaranty.
 If you have over 20% down payment, you may qualify for a conventional mortgage which generally does not require Mortgage Default Insurance and avoids the fee.

 For other down payment requirements on different property types and situations, please see the property- and situation-specific discussion pages